Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Book Mentorship Session

 This API enables mentees to book a mentorship session with a mentor.
 N.B: session_type can either be group/individual.
+If the sesion_type selected is group, an invitees payload containing a list of all user invitees ids.
+Also, Invitees cannot be more than 10.
+Any extras would not be invited.

 **Endpoint:**`/mentor/sessions/book/`